 So we’re helping you crank up the serotonin with our list of all the best things to do in Hamilton when it’s hot out.
 You’ll find old faves like picnicking in the Hamilton Gardens through to creative fixes like the street art scene.
 What are you waiting for?
 Slap on your SPF and get to it.

 There’s no better way to celebrate the change in seasons than with an aperitivo under the stars.
 Outdoor dining is a-plenty in Hamilton, with bars and restaurants ready to make good on your sundowner needs.
 Make tracks to Gothenburg and for a taste of the lush life—think abundant greenery, comfortable seating and ample shade umbrellas.
 Catch neighbourhood vibes at Hayes Common, or nab a spot at Banh Mi Caphe or Mr. Pickles for a riverside moment.
 Expect bar snacks, people watching, and a cool summer breeze—we’ll see you there.

 Meander Magical Laneways

 There’s something enchanting about stumbling into a laneway off the beaten path.
 Hamilton East’s Lovegrove Lane is a one-stop-shop for all things good for your soul.
 Known for its welcoming mural, lavish greenery and relaxed independent operators, we’re all about the wholesome vibes.
-Or head on over to Riverbank Lane for cafés, bars, hairdressers and even a fried chicken shop.
+Or head on over to Riverbank Lane for cafés, bars, hairdressers, and even a tattoo studio.
 Other notable mentions go to Casabella Lane and Barton Street, two charming spots offering the perfect spot to soak up the bustling CDB.
 Somewhat tucked away, these unsuspecting spots embody the best of what the city has to offer.